 Jaden Smith's first acting project was in 1998 (the same year he was born) when he appeared in dad Will Smith's music video for "Just the Two of Us."
 Then, from 2003 to 2006, the younger Smith then had a small role in the TV show All of Us (also co-created by his dad) before starring in The Pursuit of Happyness in 2006 (also alongside his dad).
 He also starred in The Karate Kid (2010) and After Earth (2013).
 Both films featured Will Smith.

 Jaden Smith (Now)

-More recently, Jaden Smith has distanced himself from dad.
+More recently, Jaden Smith has struck out on his own.
 He had a main role on the Netflix series The Get Down (2016)—before it was cancelled after just one season—and also in the streaming site's anime series Neo Yokio.
 As for movies, he appeared in Skate Kitchen (2018) and is set to appear in Life in a Year sometime later this year.
 He has taken music more seriously, too, having released two albums, Syre (2017) and Erys (2019), in recent years.
-And for more celebs who had a leg-up from the get-go, meet these 23 Actors You Didn't Realize Have Famous Parents.

 Haley Joel Osment (Then)

 Haley Joel Osment debuted on the big screen and the silver screen in 1994, appearing as Forrest Gump Jr. in…well, you know what, and popping up in The Larry Sanders Show and a TV movie.
 But his big break was indubitably 1999's The Sixth Sense, in which he played a disturbed little boy who claimed to "see dead people" and was hugely praised for his work.
 Roles in movies like Pay It Forward and A.I.
 Artificial Intelligence followed.